 On the north side of the lake, you’ll find the sand beach.
 This is the perfect place for some volleyball or wading in the water.
 Tempe Town Lake is the best place to catch morning sunrises in my opinion.

 Listen to Live Music At Tempe Marketplace

 Tempe Marketplace is an outdoor mall which is highly popular with ASU students.
 Not only are there a number of bars and restaurants, but every Friday and Saturday night from 7-10pm there are free live performances on stage.

-Misters keep the venue cool in the summer months, and throughout the winter you’ll start to see the heat lamps get lit up.
+Misters keep the venue cool in the summer months, and if you visit Phoenix in the winter, you’ll start to see the heat lamps get lit up.
 Performances are best enjoyed with frozen yogurt.

 Phoenix will always have a place in my heart.
 For now, my husband and I are traveling the country in a camper van conversion, but we continue to make frequent stops back in our favorite city.
 If you find yourself in Arizona, don’t forget to visit the one-of-a-kind cities of Sedona, and Flagstaff Arizona.